Some days you just don't have time for the slow cooker. You will be amazed at the tenderness and flavor of this pressure cooker pot roast recipe!

 Instructions

-- Bring chuck roast to room temperature, then season well with salt and pepper.
+- Bring the chuck roast to room temperature and season it well with salt and pepper.

 - Heat the Instant Pot using the sauté setting.
-Once hot, add oil, then sear roast on both sides.
+Once hot, add 2 tablespoons of olive oil, then sear the roast on both sides until browned.
 Set aside.

-- Add red wine to deglaze the pot, making sure to scrape up all bits.
-Let wine simmer for at least 2 minutes.
+- Pour in 1 cup of red wine to deglaze the pot, scraping up all the browned bits.
+Let the wine simmer for at least 2 minutes.

-- Using a fine mesh strainer, pour liquid into separate container, then return to pot.
-Discard aromatics.
+- Pour the cooking liquid into a separate container using a fine mesh strainer, then return it to the pot.
+Discard the aromatics.

 Video